tpvasconcelos/dotfiles/README.md

 ### Other useful macOS settings

-Take a look at this [_awesome_ reference](https://git.herrbischoff.com/awesome-macos-command-line/about/) where you will find a lot of cool ways to personalise your Mac.
+Take a look at this [_"awesome"_ list](https://git.herrbischoff.com/awesome-macos-command-line/about/) where you will find a lot of cool ways to personalise your Mac.
 My default settings can be found in the `scripts/macos.zsh` script.

 I'll highlight one important example here...
 From the [macOS User Guide](https://support.apple.com/en-gb/guide/mac-help/mh35890/mac), you have the option to add a message on the Mac login window.
 It can be used _"to provide contact information for a misplaced computer."_